-Visual disabilities may vary from total blindness to low vision.
+Visual disabilities may vary from low vision to total blindness.
 Students with visual disabilities may experience eyestrain, light sensitivity, and an inability to read printed material or to distinguish certain colors.
 Students who have been blind from birth have no visual memories.
 Their concepts of objects, space, and distance may be different from those persons who develop visual disabilities later in life.
 Mobility and orientation skills also vary due to numerous factors.
 Students with low vision may not have an apparent "visible" disability.
-Students may experience difficulty in performing in class readings, unannounced quizzes, open book tests, locating lecture information, completing scantron answer sheets, or viewing lecture notes.
+Students may experience difficulty in performing in class readings, completing unannounced quizzes and open book tests, locating lecture information, completing Scan Tron answer sheets, or viewing lecture notes.